Litigation Against Pharmaceutical Companies

 - Manufacturing Defect – the drug or medical device sustained a defect at the manufacturing level, such as contamination or human error that renders a drug or medical device unsafe; and

-- Failure to Warn – when pharmaceutical drug and medical device manufacturers fail to warn of known dangers or defects.
+- Failure to Warn – when dangerous drug and medical device manufacturers fail to warn of known dangers or defects.

 A Pharmaceutical Lawyer Can Maximize Damages

-In addition to having ample resources to fight Big Pharma, the right pharmaceutical attorneys and drug injury lawyers will know what steps to take to “maximize” a plaintiff’s damages.
-This means that a pharmaceutical lawyer will review a plaintiff’s medical records with a fine-tooth comb to ensure no injury or complaint is overlooked.
+In addition to having ample resources to fight Big Pharma, the right pharmaceutical attorneys will know what steps to take to “maximize” a plaintiff’s damages.
+This means that a lawyer will review a plaintiff’s medical records with a fine-tooth comb to ensure no injury or complaint is overlooked.

 Moreover, a qualified pharmaceutical lawyer will hire the best experts to exploit the defendant(s)’s weaknesses and counter the arguments made by defense experts.
 Such attorneys must be willing to go to trial, using the discovery (fact-gathering) phase of litigation (depositions and exchange of documents) to uncover the true extent of a plaintiff’s injuries and damages.